GamesCrafters/GamesCraftersUWAPI/README.md

 gamesman_classic.py: Implements the GamesmanClassicDataProvider based on the abstract DataProvider class.

-models.py: Creates abstract model classes for Game, AbstractGameVariant, GameVariant, and DataProviderthat have been added to the web API
+models.py: Creates abstract model classes for Game, AbstractVariant, Variant, and DataProviderthat have been added to the web API

 chess.py: Implementation of chess for visualization in universal web API
 Note: This is a separate project from the server code itself.